 Train Travel in Europe with Interrail

 Great Rail Journeys around the World

-Note: When we didnโ€™t do Couchsurfing or Airbnb, we booked our accommodation with HotelsCombined which we highly recommend as we have always found great deals there.
-Also, some links in this post are affiliates and by booking your room or purchasing your Interrail Pass via our website weโ€™ll get a commission that will help to maintain this blog and bring more helpful posts with no extra costs for you.ย
+Note: Some links in this post are affiliates and by booking your room or purchasing your Interrail Pass via our website we’ll get a commission that will help to maintain this blog and bring more helpful posts with no extra costs for you.

+Train Travel in Europe with Interrail